SansGuidon/bookmarks/README.md

 # Security / Infosec
 * [highon.coffee](https://highon.coffee/blog/penetration-testing-tools-cheat-sheet/) - Penetration Testing Tools Cheat Sheet
+* [have i been pwned](https://haveibeenpwned.com/) - Check if you have an account that has been compromised in a data breach

 # Testing
 * [Aaron Maxwell](http://redsymbol.net/articles/build-test-automation-system/) - Building a Automated Testing/Quality Assurance System